HorizonRoboticsRDK/hobot_audio/README.md

 Before experiencing, you need to meet the following basic requirements:

-- Horizon RDK has burned the Ubuntu 20.04 system image provided by Horizon.
+- D-Robotics RDK has burned the Ubuntu 20.04 system image provided by D-Robotics.
 - The audio board is correctly connected to RDK X3.

 Connection Steps:

-1. Connect the microphone array to the 40PIN GPIO interface of Horizon RDK X3.
+1. Connect the microphone array to the 40PIN GPIO interface of D-Robotics RDK X3.
 The physical appearance after connection is as follows:
     - 4mic Microphone Array

     ![circle_mic_full](./imgs/circle_mic_full.png)